-Narrow Leaf Bur-weed Sparganium angustifolium

-A shoreline plant with round bur-like flower heads and strap-like leaves distinguish bur-reeds.
+Grass Leaved Arrowhead Sample Watchic 2020 Narrow Leaf Bur-weed Sparganium angustifolium A shoreline plant with round bur-like flower heads and strap-like leaves distinguish bur-reeds.
 Spiny flower heads grow on the sides of flowering stems, that bend at each point of attachment giving them a zigzag appearance.
 Narrow leaf bur-reed is highly variable with leaves ranging from ribbon-like underwater or floating leaves to stiff emergent leaves.
-Observed in 2017, 2018, 2019.

-Narrow Leaf Bur-weed sample from Watchic Lake
+Observed in 2017, 2018, 2019, 2020, 2021, 2022, 2023.
+Note that this native plant is similar to the native plant Needle Spike Rush, and some observations of Narrow Leaf Bur-weed may have in fact been Needle Spike Rush.